-Click HERE to save this information for later.
+Click HERE to save this information on the MiraLAX ingredients for later.

-MiraLax is the brand name for the generic drug polyethylene glycol 3350, a laxative used to treat occasional constipation.
+MiraLax is the brand name for the generic drug polyethylene glycol 3350, an osmotic laxative used to treat occasional constipation.

 Despite this, sources say both that it is safe for children, and that children should never use it.